Snapshots of Food Industry News

 MANMUL to Setup Automated Mega Dairy in Gejjalagere

 Mandya Milk Union Limited (MANMUL) is planning to set up an automated mega dairy at Gejjalagere, near Maddur, at an investment of Rs.227.47 crore.
 Chief Minister of Karnataka, Siddaramaiah laid the foundation stone of the dairy.
 The proposed project will be energy-efficient and will require a limited workforce and will also reduce the role of middlemen.
 It will enable MANMUL to get sophisticated chilling plants and other advanced infrastructure for preserving, processing and packaging.
-It will have a processing capacity of 12 lakh litres of milk per day.
+It will have a processing capacity of 12 lakh liters of milk per day.
 MANMUL has received a grant of Rs.100 crore from the National Dairy Development Board (NDDB) for the project and the rest will be made available from MUNMUL’s infrastructure fund.
 They also have the option to apply for a bank loan.

 The new dairy which is expected to complete in 15 to 20 months will increase the milk procurement and production capacity in Mandya district of Karnataka and improve farm incomes.
 It has been observed that this district has been increasing production by 10 percent annually.
-The present milk processing capacity is 4.5 lakh litres a day.
-The dairy converts four and five lakh litres of milk into milk powder and other milk products.
+The present milk processing capacity is 4.5 lakh liters a day.
+The dairy converts four and five lakh liters of milk into milk powder and other milk products.
 The key objective is to enhance milk processing capacity and improve the financial stability of farmers.
 MANMUL has 1,174 milk producers’ cooperative societies across the district that collect milk and about 96,900 milk producers are registered as members of these societies.

 Indian Ice Cream Sector Grows by Rs.3000 crore in One Year